JaKXz/react-component-template/README.md

 yarn start
 ```

-You should be able to change `src/index.tsx` and see your example hot reload.
+You should be able to change files in src that are used in your example, e.g. `./src/index.tsx` and see your example hot reload.

-### Test setup
+### `yarn test` / setup

 Tests are run via `react-scripts` from CRA.
 You can [customize the config as documented](https://create-react-app.dev/docs/running-tests/#initializing-test-environment).

+Tip: run tests without watch mode with `yarn test --watchAll=false`.

 ### Deploy `./example` to `gh-pages`